 Paul Signac (French, 1863-1935) was a painter and printmaker associated with the Neo-Impressionist movement, and known for applying distinct points of color to his canvases in accordance with color theories emerging at the time.
 Largely self-taught, Signac was first inspired to pursue his career while visiting an Claude Monet (French, 1840-1926) exhibition at La Vie Moderne in 1880.
 Signac's early works followed the tradition of Impressionism, but changed drastically after meeting Georges Seurat (French, 1859-1891) in 1884.
 Signac's approach transitioned from an intuitive interpretation of the outdoors to a more rigorous examination of paint properties.

 He was one of the first Parisian artists to settle in St. Tropez on the Mediterranean shore in 1892.
-Here, Signac’s brushwork became looser and his colors brighter, as he created an idealized vision of rural life that reflected his anarchist sympathies.
-From 1893 to 1895, he completed the painting Au temps d’harmonie, one of the best examples of Signac’s utopian aspirations, and his success in depicting pastoral scenes using his newly-developed Neo-Impressionsist brushwork.
-Signac consolidated his defense of Neo-Impressionism by writing D’Eugène Delacroix au Néo-Impressionnisme (1899), a text that influenced the work of the Futurists in Italy, and the Fauves in France.
-Although Signac’s work was not widely recognized at the start of his career, by the mid-1880s he had exhibited at the Salon des Indépendants—of which he was a founding member—as well as several other galleries.
+Here, Signac's brushwork became looser and his colours brighter, as he created an idealised vision of rural life that reflected his anarchist sympathies.
+From 1893 to 1895, he completed the painting Au temps d'harmonie, one of the best examples of Signac's utopian aspirations, and a prime example of his ability to depict pastoral scenes using his newly-developed Neo-Impressionist brushwork.
+Signac consolidated his assertion of Neo-Impressionism by writing D'Eugène Delacroix au Néo-Impressionnisme (1899), a text that influenced the work of the Futurists in Italy and the Fauves in France.
+Although Signac's work was not widely recognised at the start of his career, by the mid-1880s he had exhibited at the Salon des Indépendants – of which he was a founding member – as well as several other galleries.

 ← Back to artists list